keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

 {:.figcaption}

 ^ From that paper: "Indeed, fossil and molecular-clock evidence consistently suggest that the last eukaryote common ancestor (LECA) emerged hundreds of millions of years after Earth’s initial oxygenation"

+"ord.
+After the GOE, we assert that oxygen rose again and then fell in the atmosphere and remained, with relatively minor exceptions, at extremely low levels for more than a billion years.
+This prolonged stasis was probably due to a combination of fascinating biogeochemical feedbacks, and those conditions spawned an oxygen-lean deep ocean.
+This anoxic ocean probably harboured sufficiently large pockets of hydrogen sulphide to draw down the concentrations of bioessential elements and thus, along with the overall low oxygen availability, challenge the emergence and diversification of eukaryotic organisms and animals until the final big step in the history of oxygenation and the expansion of life" "[The rise of oxygen in Earth’s early ocean and atmosphere](https://doi.org/10.1038/nature13068)"

 "Furthermore, recent advances in geochemistry and Earth system modelling suggest that the oceans at the time of eukaryogenesis were predominantly anoxic at depth, with only weakly oxygenated surface waters (probably no more than 1–10% of modern atmospheric saturation)"